CryptoBank814/CryptoBank814/README.md

 - 👋 Nice to meet you, I’m @gaildarkhorse

-<h1 align="center" style="color: #0CFFBC">Senior Blockchain Fullstack Developer</h1>
+<h1 align="center" style="color: #0CFFBC">We3b | Backend Developer</h1>
-<h3 align="center">As a seasoned blockchain developer with +5 years of experience, I specialize in building decentralized applications (DApps), writing secure smart contracts, and implementing blockchain solutions for various industries.
-My expertise lies in utilizing the Ethereum blockchain, Solidity programming language, and web3.js framework to create robust and scalable decentralized systems.
-With a strong background in software development and a deep understanding of blockchain technology, I am passionate about revolutionizing industries through innovative blockchain solutions.</h3>
+<h3 align="center">I'm a creative, responsible, and seasoned Frontend developer with 6+ years of experience in full-stack development.
+I build beautiful, intuitive, and fast websites and applications and as a hands-on developer, I strive to be an invaluable asset in driving your business growth.</h3>

 ### Languages